jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 Use These For Testing/Building Detections for Exes that have been manipulated.

-SigThief-Brave.exe - Swapped with Signal Cert using Sig Thief SigThief-Brave (2).exe - Swapped With AMD Cert using Sig Thief DelCert - NordVPNSetup.exe - Cert Deleted using Delcert NoCert - SigThief -BraveBrowserSetup - Cert Removed using SigThief
+SigThief - Brave.exe - Swapped with Signal Cert using Sig Thief
+SigThief-Brave (2).exe - Swapped With AMD Cert using Sig Thief
+DelCert - NordVPNSetup.exe - Cert Deleted using Delcert
+NoCert - SigThief -BraveBrowserSetup - Cert Removed using SigThief

 Post-Testing: